SITEMAP UPDATES ABOUT

 5

-I've grouped them into 5 bins of equal size.
+I've grouped them into 5 bins of equal span.
 The first bin contains the frequency (or number) of results that are greater than zero and up to and including 20.
 The second bin contains the frequency of values greater than 20 up to and including 40.
 I've shaded these values to make it easier for you to check that there are eight (38, 25, 37, 29, 36, 34, 22 and 36).

 Now I can create a histogram of the results.
 The vertical axis represents the frequency of observations in each range: